-For example, Interpretation B by reference to the activities of the White Rose group.
+For example, Interpretation B by reference to the nature or extent of Rasputin's influence on the Tsarina and the Russian government.

 Level 1: Basic analysis of interpretation(s) based on contextual knowledge/understanding

 Answers show understanding/support for one/both interpretation(s), but the case is made by assertion/recognition of agreement.